Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 This field displays the total turnover of the selected account and its currency.

 - *Balance (currency)*
-this field displays the balance of the selected account and its currency.
+This field displays the balance of the selected account and its currency.

 - *All months*
-Click this radio button to display the balances for all months.
+Click this radio button to display the postings contained in the account sheet for all months.

 - *Only this month*
-Click this radio button to display the balances only for the selected month.
+Click this radio button to display the postings contained in the account sheet only for the selected month.

 - *Show (all/the last [XXX]) postings*
 Click the drop-down list to select the preferred display filter.